Kolonja Izaaka: Salomon Salit's study of Kolonja Izaaka

 In 1934, Salomon Salit, a Jewish PhD student in agrarian economics at the University of Warsaw, published a dissertation about Kolonja Izaaka.
 It is a detailed record of the community's founding, economics and daily life.
 This book has been digitized and is available as a free download through the Polish library system.

 The destruction of Kolonja Izaaka

-The Kolonja Izaaka community was destroyed by the Nazis in 1942.
+The Kolonja Izaaka community was destroyed by the Germany in 1942.
 There are differing reports as to their fate.
 They were probably moved, with the Jews of Odelsk, to the Kiełbasin Transit Camp near Grodno.
 From there they were likely transported within weeks to Treblinka or to Auschwitz-Birkenau.
 Some relatives of those who perished reported that their loved ones died in the death camps at Majdanek.
 In 1946 the colony was liquidated together with the nearby settlement of Charnavshchyzna (Чарнаўшчызна) due to the newly formed border between the People's Republic of Poland and the Soviet Union passing there.